 Now…today as I sit here remembering her wonderful films I have to wonder about that second marriage of hers.
 I did not realize that it was a shotgun marriage until doing a bit of research today.
 Below is a picture taken on the wedding day of Deanna Durbin and Felix Jackson.
 She’s wearing flowers at her midriff although it’s very early in her pregnancy.

 I was initially surprised to read that about a year after their marriage – 6 months or so after the birth of baby Jessica, Felix felt the marriage was over.
 He left Deanna, moved to New York and their separation was formally announced on January 5, 1948.
 She had custody of Jessica, he was ordered to repay some monies he’d borrowed from her and their pre-nup had them both keeping their own individual incomes.
 Their divorce was final on October 27, 1949.
-In essence, these two got married after Deanna learned she was pregnant and Felix left her after the child was born.
+In essence, these two got married after Deanna learned she was pregnant and they separated six months after the child was born.
 Below are two pictures of little Jessica and also a shot from her first birthday.
 She is an adorable baby with her bee-stung lips.

 Now, this brings me to another interview I did in the 1980s with one of our club members, a retired Navy nurse, Pat Hudson.
 In the mid to late 1940s Pat lived in the Los Angeles area with her mother, who was dating a Hollywood undercover vice squad policeman.
 Pat was my source for some information about Gene Raymond including his 1949 arrest.
 Pat was a Deanna Durbin fan as well as a Mac/Eddy fan and she told me two pieces of information about Deanna Durbin that I thought little about in the ensuing decades.
 First, she told me that her mother’s boyfriend, the cop, had also discussed with them the time he caught a couple carrying on in a parked car one night on Mulholland Drive.
 He went over to bust them only to discover that the culprits were Joseph Cotten and Deanna Durbin.
 He let them go and they drove off.
 (The year of this incident was not specified.)
 The other piece of information came from a friend of Pat’s, a fellow nurse.
 According to Pat, her friend had nursed Deanna’s father at some point in his final years or days.
 (I can’t remember the details of his health issues but I did confirm today that Deanna’s parents lived in those years in Leisure Village (Laguna Hills Village).
 Deanna’s father outlived his wife by four years and died in 1976.
-According to Pat’s friend, Deanna’s father strongly suggested that Joseph Cotten was the father of Deanna’s first child.
+According to Pat’s friend, Deanna’s father told her that Joseph Cotten was the father of his granddaughter, Deanna’s first child.
 Below, Joseph Cotten.